-Piping is a system of pipes used to convey fluids (liquids and gases) from one location to another.
-The engineering discipline of piping design studies the efficient transport of fluid.
+Piping is a system of pipes used to transmit fluids (liquids and gases) from one location to another.
+The engineering control of piping design inspection the efficient transferring of fluid.

-Industrial process piping can be manufactured from wood, fiberglass, glass, steel, aluminum, plastic, copper, and concrete.
+Industrial process piping can be mass-produced from fiberglass, glass, steel, aluminum, plastic, copper, and concrete.

-The in-line components, known as fittings, valves, and other devices, typically sense and control the pressure, flow rate and temperature of the transmitted fluid, and usually are included in the field of piping design (or piping engineering).
+The Piping components, known as fittings, valves, and other devices, typically sense and control the pressure, flow rate and temperature of the pass on fluid, and commonly are contained in the field of piping design (or piping engineering).
 If necessary, pipes can be cleaned by the tube cleaning process.

 Piping Design Engineering